neilmangan/LIGO-site-policies/TermsOfService.md

 | [Q. Changes to these Terms of Service](#q-changes-to-these-terms) | We may modify this agreement, but we will give you 30 days' notice of changes that affect your rights. |
 | [R. Miscellaneous](#r-miscellaneous) | Please see this section for legal details including our choice of law. |

-### The GitHub Terms of Service
+### The LIGO Terms of Service
-Effective date: November 13, 2019
+Updated: March X, 2020

 ### A. Definitions
 **Short version:** *We use these basic terms throughout the agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
 There's not going to be a test on it, but it's still useful information.*

 1. An "Account" represents your legal relationship with GitHub.
 A “User Account” represents an individual User’s authorization to log in to and use the Service and serves as a User’s identity on GitHub.
 “Organizations” are shared workspaces that may be associated with a single entity or with one or more Users where multiple Users can collaborate across many projects at once.
 A User Account can be a member of any number of Organizations.
-2. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the GitHub Privacy Statement, available at [github.com/site/privacy](https://github.com/site/privacy)) and procedures that we may publish from time to time on the Website.
+2. The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the LIGO Privacy Statement, available at [github.com/site/privacy](https://github.com/site/privacy)) and procedures that we may publish from time to time on the Website.
 Most of our site policies are available at [help.github.com/categories/site-policy](/categories/site-policy/).
-3. "Beta Previews" mean software, services, or features identified as alpha, beta, preview, early access, or evaluation, or words or phrases with similar meanings.
 4. “Content” refers to content featured or displayed through the Website, including without limitation code, text, data, articles, images, photographs, graphics, software, applications, packages, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
 “User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
 "Your Content" is Content that you create or own.
-5. “GitHub,” “We,” and “Us” refer to GitHub, Inc., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
+5. “LIGO,” “We,” and “Us” refer to Ligo LANG SASU (128 rue de la Boetie, 75008, Paris), as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, employees and authorized contributors.
-6. The “Service” refers to the applications, software, products, and services provided by GitHub, including any Beta Previews.
+6. The “Service” refers to the applications, software, products, and services provided by LIGO.
 7. “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the Account; or that directs the use of the Account in the performance of its functions.
 A User must be at least 13 years of age.
 Special terms may apply for business or government Accounts (See [Section B(5): Additional Terms](#5-additional-terms)).
 8. The “Website” refers to GitHub’s website located at [github.com](https://github.com/), and all content, services, and products provided by GitHub at or through the Website.
 It also refers to GitHub-owned subdomains of github.com, such as [education.github.com](https://education.github.com/) and [pages.github.com](https://pages.github.com/).
 These Terms also govern GitHub’s conference websites, such as [githubuniverse.com](https://githubuniverse.com/), and product websites, such as [atom.io](https://atom.io/).
 Occasionally, websites owned by GitHub may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.